The Village Blacksmith (1922 film): Plot

-As young men, the squire (Marshall) and the village blacksmith (Walling) are in love with the same woman (Boardman), whom the blacksmith marries.
+As young men, the squire and the village blacksmith are in love with the same woman, whom the blacksmith marries.
 This angers the squire.
-Years later, the squire's son Anson (Yearsley) dares the blacksmith's son Johnnie (Hackathorne) to climb a tree, from which he falls and is crippled.
+Years later, the squire's son Anson dares the blacksmith's son Johnnie to climb a tree, from which he falls and is crippled.

-As adults, Anson and the blacksmith's daughter Alice (Valli) fall in love, which angers the blacksmith, who chastises his daughter.
-The blacksmith's other son Bill (Butler) returns from college and is injured in a train accident.
+As adults, Anson and the blacksmith's daughter Alice fall in love, which angers the blacksmith, who chastises his daughter.
+The blacksmith's other son Bill returns from college and is injured in a train accident.
 Anson steals $840 from a church fund, which is currently in Alice's possession.
 Alice is struck by lightning.
 The blacksmith take Anson and the squire to church where they both repent.